Falcon City of Wonders: Project history

 Falcon City of Wonders L.L.C. was founded in 2005.
 After having a long delayed period in which 0% development was done, the project resumed in February 2016 after the funding of USD 2 Billion for new developments.

-The organization with over 30 years of experience in the real-state sector covers an area of over 41 million square feet, featuring residential, commercial, leisure and mixed-use developments, to cater to the needs of residents, tourists, investors, and visitors.
+The organization with over 30 years of experience in the real estate sector covers an area of over 100 hectares, featuring residential, commercial, leisure and mixed-use developments, to cater to the needs of residents, tourists, investors, and visitors.

 This mega project is inspired by Sheikh Mohammed bin Rashid Al Maktoum's strategic vision to develop Dubai as a "Global Tourist Destination" and as the region's main business, trading, retail and tourism hub.
 Falcon City of Wonders symbolizes the UAE's heritage.
 The original design of the master plan and smart city concept descended from the US-German architect Esat Farman.

 In 2015, the project was showcased at the Expo 2020 and at Bombay Exhibition Centre.
 In September 2016, it was exhibited at Cityscape Global where project's stand was visited by Mohammed bin Rashid Al Maktoum and Humaid bin Rashid Al Nuaimi III (Ajman).
 It was certified by International Organization for Standardization under ISO 9001.

 Projects

 Western and Eastern Villa Residences

 Western and Eastern Villa Residences are internationally themed and contemporary villas.
 Both residences feature spacious residential villas that are located in the wings part of the city.
-The developed detached and semi detached Villas and Townhouses are of different international themes including Andalusia, Aegean, Spanish Santa Fe, New World and contemporary styles.
-All villas, ranging from 2 to 5 bedrooms.
+The developed detached and semi detached Villas and Townhouses are of different international themes, including Andalusia, Aegean, Spanish Santa Fe, New World and contemporary styles.
+All villas range from 2 to 5 bedrooms.

 Amenities

 Community Center, Medical Center, Nursery, Hyper Market, Retail Outlets, Food Court and a Mosque with a large parking space.
-Community Club, Tennis Courts, Swimming Pool, Kids Playing Area, Library, Ladies’ Salon & Spa, Men's Spa, External Seating Area, Administration Room, Main Entrance Hall, Mini Mart, Restaurant, Squash Court, Gymnasium, Basket Ball Court, Landscaped Gardens, Car Parking, Guard Room and Space for Pocket Substation.
+Community Club, Tennis Courts, Swimming Pool, Kids Playing Area, Library, Ladies’ Salon & Spa, Men's Spa, External Seating Area, Administration Room, Main Entrance Hall, Mini Mart, Restaurant, Squash Court, Gymnasium, Basketball Court, Landscaped Gardens, Car Parking, Guard Room and Space for Pocket Substation.

 Eiffel Tower Dubai

-Inspired by the Eiffel Tower in Paris, FCW is developing 'Dueiffel Tower Dubai' which will be a replica of the Eiffel Tower, encircled by Falcon Elysee's to give a French lifestyle in Dubai.
+Inspired by the Eiffel Tower in Paris, FCW is developing 'Dueiffel Tower Dubai' which will be a replica of the Eiffel Tower, encircled by Falcon Elysee to give a French lifestyle in Dubai.